elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Advanced.md

 External-to-Internal Communication
 Permitting external traffic into the cluster is finished mostly by mapping outside load balancers to explicitly uncovered services in the cluster.
-This mapping permits the kube-intermediary procedure to course the external requests to the proper pods using the cluster’s pod-network.
+This mapping permits the kube-intermediary procedure to course the external requests to the proper pods using the cluster's pod-network.
 Once traffic arrives at a node, it is routed to the correct service backends via the kube-proxy.

 ---